How children thrive:

 Dinner Time can be a time for togetherness.
 A time to open up beautiful arguments.
 To create rituals and celebrate traditions.
 And to show that its OK to have opinions.

-They’re places that are immune to the divisive walls of religion, economics and politics.
+Schools are immune to the divisive walls of religion, economics and politics.
 They provide cultural literacy and are prime spots for information and ideation.

 Other Important Environments: